Card database conventions

-The Pokémon TCG has certain elements to it that are not clearly standardized.
+The Pokémon TCG has certain elements to it that aren't clearly standardized.
 This document aims to resolve these issues by providing clear guidelines on how to structure and represent various kinds of data.
 Also see card database inconsistencies.

 TCG region